 The procedure is made pain-free with the help of local anesthesia.
 During the surgery, some of the existing gum might also have to be lifted away to expose and clean the root of the tooth.

 There are four different types of gum graft surgery:

 The final option, allograft, is when healthy tissue is taken from another person.
 This may be a good option for patients who are concerned about taking their own healthy tissue from their palate to perform the graft, or for those who don't have enough tissue for grafting.

 Pinhole surgical technique

 Pinhole surgical technique (PST) is an innovative surgical treatment for receding gums.
-In PST, your dentist makes a tiny hole in your gum tissue above the exposed tooth root.
-This is followed by separation of the gum from your tooth root with the help of a special tool.
+During PST, your dentist makes a tiny hole in your gum tissue above the exposed tooth root.
+This is followed by the separation of the gum from your tooth root with the help of a special tool.
 The gum is then stretched and repositioned over the exposed tooth root.
-PST is a minimally invasive procedure and is considered the best treatment for stopping gums from receding.

 How to fix receding gums without surgery

 It may be possible to fix receding gums without surgery in some cases, using any of the following techniques: